 Xilinx® Zynq® ZC706 evaluation kit + FMC-HDMI-CAM mezzanine card

 Consider an application involving continuous streaming of video data through the FPGA.
-The FPGA calculates the histogram of the incoming video stream, in the 'FPGA' subsystem, while streaming the same video stream to external memory for storage.
+In the top model soc_histogram_equalization_top the FPGA calculates the histogram of the incoming video stream, in the 'FPGA' subsystem, while streaming the same video stream to external memory for storage.
 Once the histogram has been calculated and accumulated across the entire video frame, a synchronization signal is toggled to trigger the read back of the stored frame from external memory.
 The accumulated histogram vector is then applied to the video stream read back from external memory to perform the equalization algorithm.
 The external memory frame buffer is modeled using the 'Memory Channel' block in

 AXI4-Stream Video Frame Buffer mode.

 The 'HDMI Input' block reads a video file and provides video data and control signals to downstream FPGA processing blocks.
 Video data is in YCbCr 4:2:2 format, and the control signals are in the

 pixel control bus format.
 The 'HDMI Output' block reads video data and control signals, in the same format as output by the 'HDMI Input' block, and provides a visual output using the Video Display block.

 The Push Button block enables bypassing of the histogram equalization algorithm, routing the unprocessed output from the external memory frame buffer to the output.

 There are a number of requirements to consider when designing an application that interfaces with external memory: